driskell/log-courier/docs/log-courier/Configuration.md

 *Depending on how log-courier was built, some transports may not be available.
 Run `log-courier -list-supported` to see the list of transports available in a specific build of log-courier.*

 Sets the transport to use when sending logs to the endpoints. "tls" is recommended for most users.

-"tcp" is an **insecure** equivalent to "tls" that does not encrypt traffic or authenticate the identity of endpoints.
-This should only be used on trusted internal networks.
-If in doubt, use the secure authenticating transport "tls".
+"tls" sends events to a host using the Courier protocol, such as Log Carver. "tcp" is the equivalent but without TLS encryption and peer verification and should only be used on internal networks.

 ## `stdin`